The Time Tunnel: Premise

 The stage is set for the progress of the series as Tony and Doug are now "switched" from one period in history to another, allowing episodes to be set in the past and future.
 Episodes two through 23 begin with the following narration (voiced by Dick Tufeld):

 Two American scientists are lost in the swirling maze of past and future ages, during the first experiments on America's greatest and most secret project, the Time Tunnel.
 Tony Newman and Doug Phillips now tumble helplessly toward a new fantastic adventure, somewhere along the infinite corridors of time.

 Tony and Doug become participants in past events such as the sinking of the Titanic, the attack on Pearl Harbor, the eruption of Krakatoa, Custer's Last Stand, and the Battle of the Alamo, among others.
 General Kirk, Ray, and Ann in the control room are able to locate them in time and space, observe them, occasionally communicate with them through voice contact, and send help.
 The series was abruptly cancelled in the summer of 1967 by ABC, before they were able to film the episode in which Tony and Doug are safely returned to the Time Tunnel complex.
+Tony's personal biography is referred to in some episodes.
+In the first episodes, he tells the visiting Senator that he was born in 1938, which means that he was 30 years old at the time of the project.
+However, in the third episode, it is stated clearly that he was seven years old when the Japanese attack on Pearl Harbor took place, which means he was born in 1934.
+This contradiction is never explained throughout the series.